 Recommendation Cabinet Member's Comments Rec Accepted by Executive?
-Target Date for Action Lead Officer Committee Update Notes

-Recommendation One

-a) That the Resilient Communities

-Scrutiny Committee supports the

-Blackpool Challenge Board in its

-objective to provide a consistent

-approach to exclusion across all

-schools and reduce the number of

-referrals to the Pupil Referral Unit

-through the introduction of the

-Behaviour and Attendance

-Partnership and Inclusion Board.

-b) In order to measure performance

-against this objective, the

-Committee to receive regular

-updates on the number of

-exclusions and admissions to the

-PRU with a view to making further

-recommendations if sufficient

-progress is not demonstrated.
+Target Date for Action Lead Officer Committee Update Notes Recommendation One I am happy to take this Ongoing a) That the Resilient Communities report and all of its commencing Scrutiny Committee supports the recommendations to immediately.
+Blackpool Challenge Board in its the next appropriate objective to provide a consistent Cabinet meeting. approach to exclusion across all schools and reduce the number of The recommendations referrals to the Pupil Referral Unit are wise, carefully through the introduction of the considered and wide Behaviour and Attendance ranging.
+Partnership and Inclusion Board. b) In order to measure performance They provide a useful Del against this objective, the contribution towards Curtis Committee to receive regular the single objective of Curtis updates on the number of supporting each pupil exclusions and admissions to the to achieve their own, PRU with a view to making further full potential. recommendations if sufficient progress is not demonstrated.